oktadev/okta-blog/_source/_posts/2018-11-15-node-express-typescript.md

 image: blog/node-express-typescript/node-express-typescript.jpg
 type: conversion
 changelog:
-  - 2021-12-08: Updated GitHub repo and blog post with dependency updates.
+  - 2021-12-08: Updated GitHub repo and blog post with dependency upgrades.
 You can see the changes in the [example app on GitHub](https://github.com/oktadev/okta-node-express-typescript-vue-example/pull/11).
 Changes to this article can be viewed in [oktadev/okta-blog#992](https://github.com/oktadev/okta-blog/pull/992).
 ---

 Like it or not, JavaScript has been helping developers power the Internet since 1995.
 In that time, JavaScript usage has grown from small user experience enhancements to complex full-stack applications using Node.js on the server and one of many frameworks on the client such as Angular, React, or Vue.